aridoza/foundational-java/oop-java-lesson/05.abstract-classes-lesson/README.md

 ```

 <!-- NOTE TO INSTRUCTOR: Execute this method, then open the test.txt file in IntelliJ and watch it refresh every second.
 If it does not refresh on its own, keep hitting Ctrl-Alt-Y every second or so and it will tail the file. -->

+## Summary

+Both intefaces and abstract classes are used for abstraction.
+They're used in similar ways, but as you will see in the next lesson, _interfaces_ are most useful when you don't have any shared code between the subclasses, unlike our Monitors example in which all Monitors were able to share the `startMonitoring(String filename)` method.